bezzantsam/web-sprint-challenge-advanced-css-and-intro-js/README.md

 ### (please edit this file and write your answer below each question.)

-Please answer the following questions below, you may edit the readme file to include your answers below the question.
+Please answer the following questions below, you may edit the readme file to include your answers below the question. a
 1. How would you describe acessibility on the web to someone new to programming?
+Accessibility on the web is taking into consideration for design and implementation all people as potential users of your product.
+This includes text to speech and alternate image description for visually impaired.
+It is a matter of baking empathy and consideration into code.
 2. Talk about 3 different things you can do to ensure your website is accessible.
 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?